 It also makes it so your baby can’t crawl around as easily in it.
 Andrew can roll over just fine, but he looks kind of funny when he tries to crawl in it.

 In case you are looking for some other options, here are some popular infant sleep sacks or swaddles that are pretty popular.
 I believe that these are good products that can work for different children.

 Overall, The Dreamland Baby Sleep Sack has truly changed my son’s sleep.
-I don’t claim that everyone will have this experience, but if you were looking for an indepth review, well, I hope this gave you it!
+I don’t claim that everyone will have this experience, but if you were looking for an in-depth review, well, I hope this met your expectations!